MVictoriaS/clone/README.md

 # clone

+This is a project to practice React, Next and learn GraphCMS.

 You need to create your GraphCMS Account and add assets to it, after it add the token.

 *npm i